September 9, 2019

 The Samsung Galaxy Fold has had a troubled birth.
 As soon as it was announced alongside the Samsung Galaxy S10 family, Huawei lifted the covers on its own folding phone — the Mate X. Then, in a rush to be the first to market, Samsung sent out review samples to select journalists – only for these samples to break in the most embarrassing fashion possible.

 Samsung rolled back the Fold's release date and urgently addressed the issues.
-Now, we've had hands-on time with the supposedly fixed Samsung Galaxy Fold at the IFA trade show in Berlin.
+The South Korean company has since started to sell the phone in its native market as well as in the UK — it's also slated for a US release on September 27.
+It'll cost $1,980 when it goes on sale in the US.
+We've had hands-on time with the supposedly fixed Samsung Galaxy Fold at the IFA trade show in Berlin.
 So, is it the phone of the future, or a folding false dawn?

 See our guide to the Best Samsung Phones